INoLiao/CoachAI/index.md

 ## Dataset
 <div align="justify">
-Our dataset comes from a video of the badminton competition of <a href="https://www.youtube.com/watch?v=__oUhNyM-Jc" target="_blank">2018 Indonesia Open Final - TAI Tzu Ying vs CHEN YuFei</a>.
+Our dataset comes from a video of the badminton competition of 2018 Indonesia Open Final - TAI Tzu Ying vs CHEN YuFei.
 The resolution is 1280x720 and the frame rate is 30 fps.
 Unrelated frames such as commercial or highlight replays are screened out.
 The resulting total number of frames is 18,242.
 We label each frame with the following attributes: "Frame Name", "Visibility Class", "X", and "Y".
 Table 1 shows a part of the badminton label file.
 </div>

 #### Table 1: A part of the badminton label file